klehmann/domino-jna/README.md

 				pickedNoteIds.contains(currEntry.getNoteId()));
 		}

-		//now remove all read ids from pickedNoteIds and make sure that we found everything we were searching for for (NotesViewEntryData currEntry : selectedEntries) {
+		//now remove all read ids from pickedNoteIds and make sure that we found everything
+		//we were searching for
+		for (NotesViewEntryData currEntry : selectedEntries) {
 			pickedNoteIds.remove(currEntry.getNoteId());
 		}